eievui5/vuibui-engine/README.md

-Currently being built on RGBDS 0.5.1
+Currently being built on the master branch of RGBDS, version 0.5.1

 Requires a POSIX environment with GNU make and Python to build.